-Formula 1 officially began in 750, with the first race for the World Championships at Silverstone.
+Formula 1 officially began in 1950, with the first race for the World Championships at Silverstone.
 From then until today it is 26 drivers died while driving a Formula 1 car.
-Most of these deaths occurred in 24. and 50. years ago, and the death toll has been declining every decade thanks to improved security measures and technological developments.
+Most of these deaths occurred at the sport’s beginings, and the death toll has been declining every decade thanks to improved security measures and technological developments.

 The first death in the Formula One car was Cameron Earl.
-Earl has worked as a consultant at English Racing Automobiles for years 1024 took a test drive to Warwickshire for the team.
+Earl has worked as a consultant at English Racing Automobiles for years ook a test drive to Warwickshire for the team.
 His car R 12 B rolled over, broke his skull and later died at the hospital.

 The next Formula One death was American race car driver Chet Miller.
-He was wrong 09 months behind Earl when he was in training for the race 400 miles of Indianapolis collided.
+He died months after Earl when he was in training for the Indy 500 race.
+During his long Indy career, Miller earned the nickname “Dean of the Speedway.
 He had previously promised his wife that this was his last season … and it really was.

 - Roland Ratzenberger (1990)